TahsinMir/distributedSystemsProjects/p1/src/README.md

 If no client is active for 5 minutes server shutdown itself.
 For implementing this we used regular java timer.
 Everytime a client sent/receive a message to any of the multicast channel server gets a notification and server cancel the previous timer and creates a new timer.
 Both of us(Golam and Tahsin) contributed equally for this project.
-Where we first brainstrom our idea about it and create abstract classes together.
+Where we first brainstrom our idea about it and created the abstract classes together.
+Where Golam focued on handling the client's command(/join, /connect etc), Process the IRC message on server side, threadpool and Tahsin focused on multicasting, timer, shutdownhook, process the IRC message on client side.
+However both of us modified each other code as necessary as we continue the project.